WILDFLOWERS AND WILD ART IN BORREGO SPRINGS - Desert Star Weekly

 Pam Price is the co-author of Fun with the Family in Southern CA guidebooks.

-Richard Breceda, artist and welder has created over 130 full sized prehistoric inspired metal sculptures throughout Borrego Springs.
+Ricardo Breceda, artist and welder has created over 130 full sized prehistoric inspired metal sculptures throughout Borrego Springs.
 Photos: Sue Townsley